mlflow/mlflow-website/website/blog/2024-08-06-langgraph-pyfunc/index.md

 * **Mutable Object States that Cannot be Serialized**: `cloudpickle` struggles to serialize certain mutable objects whose states change during runtime, especially if these objects contain non-serializable elements like open file handles, thread locks, or custom C extensions.
 Even if `cloudpickle` can serialize the object structure, it may fail to capture the exact state or may not be able to deserialize the state accurately, leading to potential data loss or incorrect behavior upon deserialization.

 To get around this issue, we must perform the following steps:
-1. Create an additional python file in our directory.
+1. Create an additional Python file in our directory.
+2. In that file, create a function that creates a [CompiledStateGraph](https://langchain-ai.github.io/langgraph/tutorials/introduction/#part-1-build-a-basic-chatbot), which is DAG-based stateful chatbot.
-2. In that file, create a [MLflow custom PyFunc](https://mlflow.org/docs/latest/traditional-ml/creating-custom-pyfunc/index.html).
+3. Also in that file, create a [MLflow custom PyFunc](https://mlflow.org/docs/latest/traditional-ml/creating-custom-pyfunc/index.html).
 Note that in our case, we're using a [custom ChatModel](https://mlflow.org/docs/latest/llms/transformers/tutorials/conversational/pyfunc-chat-model.html#Customizing-the-model).
-3. Also in that file, set the custom ChatModel to be accessible by [MLflow model from code](https://mlflow.org/docs/latest/models.html#models-from-code) via the [mlflow.models.set_model()](https://mlflow.org/docs/latest/python_api/mlflow.models.html#mlflow.models.set_model) command.
+4. Also in that file, set the custom ChatModel to be accessible by [MLflow model from code](https://mlflow.org/docs/latest/models.html#models-from-code) via the [mlflow.models.set_model()](https://mlflow.org/docs/latest/python_api/mlflow.models.html#mlflow.models.set_model) command.
-4. In a different file, log the **path** to the file created in steps 1-3 instead of the model object.
+5. In a different file, log the **path** to the file created in steps 1-3 instead of the model object.

-By passing a python file, we simply can load the model from that python code, thereby bypassing all the headaches associated with serialization and `cloudpickle`.
+By passing a Python file, we simply can load the model from that Python code, thereby bypassing all the headaches associated with serialization and `cloudpickle`.

 ```python
 %%writefile graph_chain.py